 If you are involved in a basketball dispute under BAT, it is critical to speak with experienced sports litigation or sports arbitration lawyer as soon as possible.
-Give us a call directly at +1-207-747-5899 or fill out our online contact form to schedule your free consultation.
+Give us a call directly at +1-207-747-5899 or fill out our online contact form to schedule your initial 1 hour consultation.

 Our sports attorneys, Paul Greene and Matthew Kaiser, are leaders in the field of sports law who have served as attorneys for athletes from over 50 countries spanning nearly every sports category.
 When your career and reputation are at stake, you can count on Global Sports Advocates to provide the world-class advocacy you deserve.